rokj/bitcoin_dealer/README.rst

 on MtGox exchange.
 Now only API version 0 is supported, which will be deprecated on 1th of March.

-Script is most usefull for those who do not have time to watch price of bitcoin all the time and know how to write few "Hello worlds" with two if cases.
+Script is most useful for those who do not have time to watch price of bitcoin all the time and know how to write few "Hello worlds" with two if cases.

 Installation